TheAlgorithms/Algorithms-Explanation/en/Ciphers/playfair-cipher.md

       t -> q
 ```

-The above rules are used for Encryption.
-Vice versa can be applied for Decryption.
+The rules above are used for Encryption.
+Can be applied vice-versa for Decryption.

 ## Steps